 Getting Plesk to listen for SMTP connections on an alternate port is not that difficult to do.
-However unlike a cPanel environment, configuring Plesk to do so must be done outside of the control panel via the command line.
+However, unlike a cPanel environment, configuring Plesk to do so must be done outside the control panel via the command line.

 The procedure outlined below is complex and requires some basic command line knowledge.
 Liquid Web’s systems administrators are always available to assist with this or any other issue.
-Feel free to contact Liquid Web via Toll Free 1.800.580.4985, International 517.322.0434, firstname.lastname@example.org or https://manage.liquidweb.com/
+Feel free to contact Liquid Web via Toll-Free 1.800.580.4985, International 517.322.0434, firstname.lastname@example.org or open a support ticket in your manage interface.

 cp smtp_psa smtp_psa_p26

 Next, the entry that was just created needs to be modified:

 Make the first line say “service smtp_p26” and save the file.